The Universe is the Supreme Architect ~

 Like all living things, we reflect our environment.
-We can see and feel nature’s creative beauty when we are in it.
-It’s good for us, literally.
+We can see and feel nature’s creative beauty when we are in it but it’s also good for us.
 Fresh air cleanses our lungs and the Earth’s energy has shown scientific data proven to have health benefits.
-Modern man has been deceived to believe we must choose between Darwin’s Theory of Evolution or the scientific term for God- Intelligent Design.
+Oddly, modern people have been deceived to believe we must choose between different narratives often, which isn’t a “modern” way of thinking at all.

 Everything has purpose.

-I’m an advocate of conservation because I agree with the common belief in natural science that all life serves a purpose on Earth.
-There are thousands of examples of species being dependent on each other to survive.
+I’m a conservation advocate because I share the common belief in natural science that all life serves a purpose, to each other and Earth.
+Plus, many ancient religious texts state this as well, but there are thousands of examples of species being dependent on each other to survive.
 For example, when a certain kind of fish becomes close to extinction, a bird species that relied on that fish as a main food source also becomes endangered.

 Birds and animals have melanin too.
 Theirs reflect the vibrancy of nature more than ours, often helping it’s “purpose”.
 Whether it’s to camouflage a small defenseless species, or help attract a mate, the DNA that shapes appearance helps survival.
 Melanin serves a purpose to the species, so the species continue its purpose on the planet.
 Another example of how life is connected.